ouster-lidar/ouster-ros/README.md

 ros2 launch ouster_ros sensor.launch.xml    \
     sensor_hostname:=<sensor host name>
 ```
-The equivalent python file is
+The equivalent python file is:
 ```bash
 ros2 launch ouster_ros driver.launch.py    \
     params_files:=<path to params yaml file>
 ```
-If you don't pass a params_file then the file located at `ouster/config/driver_params.yaml` will be used
+If you don't pass a params_file then the file located at `ouster/config/driver_params.yaml` will be used.
+Note that in
+the params you can start with default options for everything except the `sensor_hostname` param which you should adjust
+to match the hostname or ip address of the Ouster sensor you are trying to connect to.

+**comptability mode**
+If you are migrating from https://github.com/ros-drivers/ros2_ouster_drivers to the official ouster drivers
+we supply you with a file `driver_launch.py` which provides users with same topic name and accepts the same
+parameter file `community_driver_config.yaml`.
+Please note that this is provided for backward compatibilty
+it may not be maintained in the future, so it would be better to update to the new format `driver_params.yaml`
+which offers the same options and more.

 #### Recording Mode
 > Note